unhookd/polly/README.md

 polly can be used to debug several types of ci platforms, to facilitate local CI, and as a general purpose dev tool.

+# safety instructions

+Do not expose polly to a kubernetes cluster unless you have thoroughly understood the risk.

 # .circleci/config.yml

 polly understands circleci config and is able to plan and execute workflows on a local or remote kubernetes cluster